Files implementing UDFs must be compiled and installed on the

 devenv udf_example.sln /build Release

-After the shared object file has been installed, notify
+After the shared library file has been installed, notify

 mysqld about the new functions with the

 following statements.
-If object files have a suffix different
+If library files have a suffix different

 .so on your system, substitute the